mmu-webdesign/l4-IWD-web-block/rwd-01-preparation.md

 ## Mood board

+> Note: This is a little extra, and not part of the assessment.
+If you don't know it or need inspiration give it a try.

 One way to kick off the design process create a mood board to collate influences and ideas for the portfolio page you are about to create.
 This will include:

 * Colours